Hello and welcome to The Thrifty Squirrels –

 We always test products thoroughly in the ‘real-world’ in our own home and give honest reviews on how we feel they perform (or don’t!) and live up to the manufacturers claims.
 Whether or not be have been sent the items for review, we will always give our true opinion so you can rely on everything we say and make informed decisions on whether or not you would like to try them.

 Keeping to a budget is a challenge we all face and it seems demands on our finances is only going to get worse as time rolls on.

-Finding ways to live well and save money has become a bit of an obsession!
-Cooking and baking have always been a passion for me so I wanted somewhere to share my recipes for delicious family meals.
+Finding ways to live well while saving money has become a bit of an obsession!
+Cooking and baking have always been a passion for me and cooking from scratch is not only healthier but also tastier and often much cheaper.

 Cooking was one of the first things I remember having a go at when I was old enough to take my little Ladybird ‘Learn To Cook’ book into the kitchen and make scrambled eggs and chocolate mousse.

 My mother, bless her, was never an enthusiastic cook, so the less time she spent in the kitchen the better as far as she was concerned and so my love of cookery books developed early on as I sought out new things to cook and to learn how to cook them.